 Asana 7: Bhujangasna (Cobra Asana)

 From the last position now raise your chest up by sliding yourself forward.
 Make sure your hands are bent and you are looking up, towards the ceiling.
-Your half the body is in the air and rest in on the floor.
+Your half the body is in the air and rests on the floor.

 Asana 8: Adho Mukh Savana (Downward-Facing Down)

-From cobra pose, now lift your waist and hips up keeping your hands
+From the cobra pose, now lift your waist and hips up keeping your hands

 and legs on the floor.
 Your body should form an ‘inverted V shape’.
 Keeping your hands in the same position now move your feet forward and get deeper into the pose.